What Is an Echocardiogram?

 This is another form of stress echocardiogram.
 But instead of exercising, you get a drug called dobutamine that makes your heart feel like it’s working hard.

 This test checks your heart and valves when you can’t exercise on a treadmill or stationary bike.
 It can tell your doctor how well your heart handles activity.
-It also helps them figure out your risk of coronary artery disease (blocked arteries) and how well any cardiac treatments are working.
+It also helps them figure out your risk of coronary artery disease and how well any cardiac treatments are working.

+What to expect.
 A technician will attach EKG electrodes to your chest.
 A nurse will put an intravenous line (IV) into a vein in your arm in order to give you the dobutamine.

 Lab personnel will ask how you’re feeling.
 They’ll watch for changes on the EKG monitor and take out the IV once you’ve gotten all the dobutamine.